Vender Duncan: Arrest and confessions

 Just three days after the attack on Romig, Duncan struck again, going to the second floor of an apartment complex in Van Ness Avenue in the early morning and knocking on a random door.
 When the landlady, 73-year-old Agnes Provost, answered, he forced his way in and beat her, before dragging her to the bathroom.
 Duncan then tore off her clothes, intending to rape her, but Provost scared him off by saying that there was a police station nearby.
 After he left the apartment, the still-dazed Provost staggered to the nearby police station to report the assault.
 Despite her injuries, which included a smashed left cheekbone; a fractured jaw and severe cuts and bruises, she was able to give an accurate description of her attacker - a black male, around 30, 5'6" and wearing hornrim glasses, coveralls and either a checkered/printed shirt.

 Not long after, Duncan was caught while attempting to burglarize a house, for which he was convicted and sentenced to a year the county jail.
-Apparently plagued by guilt, he contacted Lt.
+Evidently plagued by guilt, he contacted Lt.
 Al Nelder, the chief homicide inspector, claiming that he had committed the three rape-murders of elderly women in recent years.
 Nelder scheduled an interrogation, during which Duncan accurately described the locations and small details only the perpetrator could have known.
 In his confession, he claimed that he was always drunk while committing the crimes, causing him to become very aggressive, and resorted to killing his victims because "he couldn't stand it when they started to scream."
 His confession, at least regarding the Romig slaying, was corroborated by his wife, who claimed that on the day of her murder, he had returned home with bloodied clothing and a cut on his hand.
 At the end of his confession, Duncan said that his conscience was now cleared and he intended to plead guilty to all of the crimes, as he preferred to be executed rather than spend the rest of his life behind bars.